shrinerb/shrine/README.md

 ```

 The attachment module has added `#avatar`, `#avatar=` and `#avatar_url`
-methods to our User.
-This is what's happening:
+methods to our User, using regular module inclusion.

 ```rb
 Shrine[:avatar] #=> #<Shrine::Attachment(avatar)>